arnaudeveloper/msp430-HM10/README.md

     }
 }// End of 1st address
 ```
-  If the the reciver answer correctly the answer, the connection is done and if it is a master we will save the MAC address.
+  If the receiver answers correctly the answer, the connection is done and if it is a master, we will save the MAC address.

   ![imagen](https://user-images.githubusercontent.com/38794634/54521806-fd35ca80-496b-11e9-97b4-410812b62095.png)